pmcgrenery/WxBrief/README.md

 Below this, just above the fold, a map centred at the user's location showing SIGMETS and weather radar.
 In keeping with the theme of the site, the default base bap is a dark map from Mapbox.

 •   **Briefing**
 This page contains a list of the user's airports, tools to modify this list and navigation options to easily return to the last page.
-The user can select the airport to get the detailed weather report for the airport.
+The user can select the airport to get a detailed weather report for the airport.

 •   **About**
 This page contains an accordion-type display showing the subsections of this page.
 The subsections are About Us, FAQ and legal disclaimers.